 #1 - Prong Setting

-Employing four or six prongs to secure the center diamond is a very traditional form of diamond setting.
+Employing four or six prongs to secure the center diamond is a very traditional form of diamond ring setting type.

 #2 - Bezel Setting